testdouble/mocktail/docs/example_test.md

 call, a value representing a stored fruit with a unique ID could be returned from `StoresFruit.store`.
-Of course, the stubbing _could_ have mutated the `SlicedFruit` passed to it (just as `SlicedFruit#slice` could have mutated the `Fruit` it received), but because starting with a test that forces the spelling out of each dependency interaction is akin to "measure twice, cut once", you may find yourself more often returning new values instead of mutating existing ones.
+Of course, the stubbing _could_ have mutated the `SlicedFruit` passed to it (just as `SlicedFruit#slice` could have mutated the `Fruit` it received), but if we're going to go to great lengths to return values instead of have side effects, we may as well go the extra mile and avoid mutating those values.

-After clearing out `PrepsFruit#prep`, the above test will initially error with `undefined method 'size' for nil:NilClass`.
-Let's try our hand at a new implementation that will pass the test:
+After clearing out `PrepsFruit#prep`, the test will error with `undefined method 'size' for nil:NilClass`, since it's not returning anything.

+Let's try our hand at a new implementation that should pass the test:

 ```ruby
 def prep(fruit_types)